Halifax County DWI Court Process

 First Offense

-• Other Requirements: You may be required to complete a substance abuse assessment and treatment program, perform community service, and install an Ignition Interlock Device (IID) on your vehicle (depending on your BAC level and other factors).
+• Other requirements: In addition to jail time, fines, and license suspension, you may be required to complete a substance abuse assessment and treatment program, perform community service, and install an ignition interlock device (IID) on your vehicle.

 Second Offense